yuandahanif/module-latihan-lks/README.md

 [link](https://drive.google.com/file/d/1_-5D63nYOKxs-HELqx6nX9NU6zFefddD/view?usp=sharing) for Module client side.doc

 here's two folder which contain the practice for two module above.\
-but it's a bad practice i think, i just wrote that without any plan before. just finsih it as fast as i can and so here's a bad algorithm, a lot of [Spaghetti](https://en.wikipedia.org/wiki/Spaghetti_code) and so on.
+but it's a bad practice i think, i just wrote that without any plan before.\
+just finsih it as fast as i can, so here's a bad algorithm, a lot of [Spaghetti](https://en.wikipedia.org/wiki/Spaghetti_code) and so on.